-The majority of marketing dashboards put a strong focus on reporting.
-Indeed, marketing reporting dashboard is key.
+The majority of marketing metrics dashboards put a strong focus on reporting.
+Indeed, a marketing reporting dashboard is key.

 They demonstrate a number of primary performance indicators (KPIs) and other data points using dynamic visual aids (charts, graphs, heat maps, scatter plots, timelines, and so on) and plain text.
 Here are some typical examples:

 - Earnings (by channel or affiliate program)